Timeline of independent feature film in Oregon, 1966-1990

 This list focuses solely on feature length films made by independent filmmakers who were living in Oregon at the time they made their films.

 To get the best sense of this period, combine this list with the previous post, about the emergence of Oregon animation.

-THE CIRCLE (1972) A lost film.
-Tom Moyers Jr, writer-director-producer.
-The first sound era theatrically released independent feature by an Oregon director was John Parker Jr.’s DEMENTIA (1953), made in LA.
-The second is THE CIRCLE, made by Tom Moyers Jr. in Portland.
-Tom Moyers Jr. and John Parker Jr. were sons of Portland movie theater chain tycoons.
-In fact, Tom Moyers Sr. bought his movie theater chain from John Parker Sr. From what I understand, THE CIRCLE seems to have been about 1970s counterculture.
+THE CIRCLE (1972) Tom Moyer Jr, writer-director-producer.
+THE CIRCLE is the second sound era theatrically released film made by an Oregonian.
+The first, made in LA in 1953, was John Parker Jr.’s DEMENTIA (1953).
+Tom Moyer Jr. and John Parker Jr. were both sons of Portland movie theater chain tycoons.
+In fact, Tom Moyer Sr. bought his movie theater chain from John Parker Sr. From what I understand, THE CIRCLE seems to have been about 1970s youth culture.
 Will Vinton, DP.

 ROCKADAY RICHIE AND THE QUEEN OF THE HOP (1973) George Hood, director.
 Just as Tom Moyers Jr. was the son of the owner of a chain of Portland movie theaters, George Hood was the son of Frank Hood, the founder of Teknifilm Lab, on NW 19th.
 Released as STARK RAVING MAD in 1981.
 Don Gronquist, writer-producer.

 DEAFULA (1975) Peter Wechsberg, writer-director-producer-star.
 The first, perhaps only, horror film shot using American Sign Language.
 Peter Wechsberg, DP.